At a glance

 Putting a clear classification policy in place will help your organization comply with any regulatory obligations, avoid penalties, and reduce the chances of costly errors.

 For organizations who collect and process personal data, implementing a data classification policy is critical for effective data protection and compliance.
-To ensure the success of your data classification framework, there's a few best practices to follow.
+To ensure the success of your framework, there's a few best practices to follow.

 Consider the industry you work in and prioritize the data types most likely to be scrutinized by regulators.
 Build relationships with the team most involved with that data and start applying your framework there first.